Core-Periphery Structure in Networks: Conclusions and Discussion

 \section{Conclusions and Discussion}

+We have proposed a new family of methods to investigate core-periphery structure in networks.
+We generalized ideas from Borgatti and Everett \cite{Borg99} and designed an approach that gives nodes values (i.e., core scores) along a continuous spectrum between nodes that lie most deeply in a network core or at the far reaches of a network periphery.
+Our approach can be used with a wide variety of different functions to transition between core and peripheral nodes, and it also allows one to use different ways to measure core quality.
+The importance of such flexibility, combined with the ability to use our method either to produce a centrality measure for coreness or discrete divisions of core and periphery nodes, has long been recognized by sociologists as an important aspect of core-periphery structure \cite{smithwhite}.

-In conclusion, we have proposed a new method to investigate core-periphery structure in networks.
-This complements investigations of network community structure, which has been considered at great length and from myriad perspectives.
+Our investigation of core-periphery structure complements studies of network community structure, which has been considered at great length and from myriad perspectives \cite{Port09,Fort09}.
 By contrast, there are comparatively few methods to study core-periphery structure, which we believe is just as important as community structure.
-As we have illustrated, networks can contain community structure, core-periphery structure, or both.
-For example, the 2006 and 2010 networks of network scientists clearly exhibit both types of meso-scale structures.
-In these networks the core-periphery structure reveals a global `infrastructure' that remains invisible if one searches only for community structure.
+As we have illustrated, networks can contain community structure, core-periphery structure, both, or neither.
+For example, the 2006 and 2010 networks of network scientists exhibit both types of meso-scale structures in a meaningful way.
+In these networks, investigating core-periphery structure reveals a global `infrastructure' that remains invisible if one searches only for community structure.

-In contrast to the wealth of attention given to community structure over the last decade, the development of new methods to examine core-periphery structure is in its infancy.
-We have shown using a synthetic family of networks that our method performs well in detecting artificial core-periphery structures.
-The purpose of the present paper is conceptual development, and our current implementation of our method is very slow because of its use of simulated annealing.
-Moreover, we considered 10000 different values of $(\alpha,\beta)$ in each use of the method, but this should not be necessary, so one can also speed up the method by intelligent choice of which parameter values to consider.
+In contrast to the wealth of attention given to community structure over the last decade, the development of methods to examine core-periphery structure is in its infancy.
+The purpose of the present paper is conceptual development, and our current implementation of the method is slow because we use simulated annealing.
+Additionally, when using two-parameter transition functions, we used 10000 different (and uniformly-spaced) values of $(\alpha,\beta)$, and one can improve speed considerably by considering fewer parameter values, designing schemes to sample values of $\alpha$ and $\beta$ intelligently, or employing a one-parameter transition function.
+Further investigations of how to choose core-matrix elements is also important, and one can also investigate core-periphery structure using perspectives that are rather different from the perspective on which we focus in this paper.

-Many networks contain meso-scale structures in addition to (or instead of) community structure, and continued pursuit of methods to investigate them should prove fruitful.
+Many networks contain meso-scale structures in addition to (or instead of) community structure, and the pursuit of methods to investigate them should prove fruitful.
 As we have illustrated, core-periphery structure provides one example that is worth further attention.